lisad/phaser-example/README.md

 After running the pipeline, the output of each phase can be seen in a checkpoint to make sure each phase separately is doing its job.

+## Overview of Seattle pipeline

+Provenance: e.g.  https://data.seattle.gov/Transportation/Thomas-St-Overpass-Bike-Ped-Counter/t8i6-tipf/about_data (and
+other pages for other sensor locations)

+Seattle organizes its sensor data very differently.
+Rather than having one file for many locations, there's one file per location, and the location name is in the filename as well as in the column names.